Author: | Markus Demleitner |

 The source code generated by gavo mkboost typically is really mean.
 The preference is to make it coredump rather than give fancy errors, under the assumption that error messages from the booster would in general help less than the post-mortem dumps; this of course also means that you should not use direct grammars to parse from potentially malicious sources unless you substantially harden the generated code.

-To figure out what's wrong if things go wrong, say:
+To figure out what's wrong if things go wrong, say (adapting the booster name as appropriate):

 This should give you the line where things failed, and of course the full power of gdb to inspect how that happened.